George-Dros/George-Dros/README.md

 # Hi, I'm George!

-Welcome to my GitHub profile!
+I'm an Applied Mathematics and Physical Sciences graduate from NTUA, currently working as a **Power Trading Trainee** in the energy markets sector.

-I'm an Applied Mathematics graduate with a focus on Python-based data analysis, modeling, and interactive tools.
-I enjoy building clear, purposeful applications, especially those that make complex ideas easier to explore.
+My GitHub focuses on Python-based financial modeling, data analysis, interactive dashboards, and quantitative tools.
+I’m especially interested in projects that connect mathematical modeling, market behavior, risk, and practical decision-making.

 ---